 - Average Crude Oil & NGLs Sales Price: BP's average liquids sales price decreased from $90.20 per barrel in 2008, to $56.30 per barrel in 2009, as the world faced one of the worst economic downturns in recent decades.
 The global economy recovered, pushing BP's average realized liquids price to $73.40 in 2010, while various factors (including economic conditions and geopolitical unrest) pushed prices up above $100 in 2011, and kept prices high through 2012 and 2013, as well.
 However, recently, global benchmark crude oil prices have declined sharply on slower demand growth and rising supplies.
 According to the International Energy Agency's (IEA) estimates, the growth in global oil demand hit a 5-year low in 2014.
 This coincided with record growth in crude oil supply from non-OPEC countries, primarily the U.S., at 1.9 million barrels per day.
-As a result, the price of the front-month Brent crude oil futures contract on the ICE declined by more than 48% in the second half of 2014, and is currently trading around $65/barrel.
-BP's Average Crude Oil and NGLs Sales Price declined to almost $88 per barrel in 2014.
+As a result, the price of the front-month Brent crude oil futures contract on the ICE declined by around 50% in the second half of 2014.
+Consequently, BP's Average Crude Oil and NGLs Sales Price declined to almost $88 per barrel in 2014.
 We currently believe that the recent decline in oil prices could sustain for a longer period amid slower demand growth, and the diminishing price-controlling power of the OPEC.
-According to our estimates, annual average crude oil prices (Brent) could bottom out around $63 per barrel by the end of this year, and rise back to $93 per barrel by 2021.
-However, if a faster than expected increase in the demand for crude oil from developing countries, and a sharper than expected cut in non-OPEC supply growth leads to a quicker bottoming out process, and crude oil prices reach $125/barrel by 2021, there could be a 10% upside to our current price estimate for BP.
+According to our estimates, BP's average liquids sales price figure could bottom out at around $47 per barrel in 2015, and rise back to around $75 per barrel by 2022.
+However, if a faster than expected increase in the demand for crude oil from developing countries, and a sharper than expected cut in non-OPEC supply growth leads to a quicker bottoming out process, and crude oil prices reach $100/barrel by 2022, there could be a 10% upside to our current price estimate for BP.

 - Refining and Marketing EBITDA Margin: Historically, BP's Refining and Marketing EBITDA margin has hovered around the 2-3% mark, fluctuating slightly depending on the trends in global refining margins and the average price of oil realized in a given year.
-However, in 2013 and 2014, the company's downstream EBITDA margins dropped to just around 1.52% and 1.56%, respectively, due to industry overcapacity.
-Going forward, we expect margins to gradually increase to around 2.2% in the long run, primarily driven by higher trading income due to increased volatility in crude oil prices and efficiency improvements in the refining business.
-However, if continued overcapacity in the global refining industry weighs on BP's plans to improve its downstream profitability and its Refining and Marketing EBITDA Margin increases to just around 1.8% in the long run, there could be a 10% downside to our current price estimate for BP.
+However, in 2013 and 2014, the company's downstream EBITDA margins dropped to just around 1.52% and 1.54%, respectively, due to industry overcapacity.
+Going forward, we expect margins to gradually increase to around 3.1% in the long run, primarily driven by improved refining environment & production mix, higher trading income due to increased volatility in crude oil prices and efficiency improvements in the refining business.
+However, if continued overcapacity in the global refining industry weighs on BP's plans to improve its downstream profitability and its Refining and Marketing EBITDA Margin increases to just around 2% in the long run, there could be a 10% downside to our current price estimate for BP.

 For additional details, select a driver above or select a division from the interactive Trefis split for BP at the top of the page.